Food with Soul

 What we don't believe in is cooking only for rich folks.
 Food is social and communal.
 It's everyday existence and it's a tie that binds.
 We're not adverse to a splurge, but there a point past which it's just food art, and we don't have a lot of interest in that.
 In our opinion, it really isn't possible to make something better tasting than a good tomato sauce.

 Jerry's Sandwiches.
 This was our first and our "hey let's make anything and put it on bread" idea.
 It opened in 2002.
 At one point we had 100 named sandwiches, but that became unwieldy so today we've slimmed down a lot, with burgers, specials, and salads.
-As we always say, it's a work in progress, even 18 years later.
+As we always say, it's a work in progress, even all these years later.

 Geraldine's.
 This is Jerry's little sister, next door on Lincoln Avenue.
 Geraldine's offers a serious coffee & tea program paired with house baking and cooking.
 There's a lot of baking talent within, so we're pondering what's next.
 Geraldine's makes the desserts for Jerry's, and collaborates here and there likely soon for the restaurant below.
 It too is a work in progress.